enso-org/enso/doc/design/runtime/runtime.md

 - An analysis of how the graph layout and metadata is handled.
 This should not longer be associated with explicit metadata in the source.
-- An analysis of how to handle the necessary callbacks to this layer -->
+- An analysis of how to handle the necessary callbacks to this layer
+- A design for handling metadata internally while keeping it at the end of the file so as not to interfere with code.
+-->

 ### 3 - The Compilation Layer and Type-Checker